kimtore/visp/doc/commands.md

   Switch to a named list. `id` can be a Spotify ID.

+* `list last`

+  Activate the previous window.
+Due to its special nature, the list of windows, nor the list of clipboards, will never be considered the previous window as this would result in a bad user experience.

 * `list remove`

   Remove the currently visible list, if possible.